JMaynor/Dolores/README.md

 ## Config

 Dolores runs using a number of environment variables for API keys and settings.
 Not all are required for core functionality.
 Each cog has a corresponding environment variable to turn it on or off.
 Will determine whether the cog is loaded when Dolores is run.
-If a cog isn't loaded, none of the environment variables that are associated with it are required.
+If a cog isn't loaded, none of the environment variables that are associated with that module are required.

 The only explicitly required environment variable is `DISCORD_API_KEY`.

+Env vars can be provided via a `.env` file in the main directory, if desired.
+Useful for testing locally.

 | Required by Which Module | Env Var Name | Description |
 | --- | --- | --- |